Nidhish-05/Nidhish-05/README.md

 - 👋 Hi, I’m Nidhish Bansal
-- 👀 I’m interested in C/java/html/css/javascript
+- 👀 I’m interested in C/C++/html/css/javascript
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning DSA
 - 📫 How to reach me: Email:nidhishbansal05@gmail.com
 - ⚡ Fun fact: I have a passion for technology.
 I never get bored with it.
 I repeat NEVER!
 - Feel free to reach me regarding any query.